Home to 136,000 people, North Ayrshire covers an area of 340 square miles and includes the islands of Arran, Great Cumbrae and Little Cumbrae.

 Our dramatic coastal scenery, rolling hills and long sandy beaches make for a fantastic place for you and your family and friends to visit.

-World class golf is coming to North Ayrshire in Summer 2017.
-The Men’s and Ladies Scottish Open, both sponsored by Aberdeen Asset Management, will both be played over Dundonald Links in July.
+World class golf came to North Ayrshire in Summer 2017.
+The Men’s and Ladies Scottish Open, both sponsored by Aberdeen Asset Management, played over Dundonald Links in July.

 The beautiful sailing waters of the Firth of Clyde, the most sheltered in the UK, offer something special and have been the major centre for water sports for well over a century.
 The maritime theme is prevalent across the region.

 Largs, home to the annual Viking Festival, serves up award winning ice-cream, while the town’s jaw dropping Marina can’t be missed.

 Saltcoats remains a hugely popular tourism destination thanks to its clean and welcoming beach.

 The Harbourside in Irvine offers stunning views and the town’s £20m new Leisure Centre, aptly named the Portal, has proved hugely popular since its recent opening.